SteveMuiyuro/alx-system_engineering-devops/0x02-shell_redirections/README.md

 This script replaces all characters A and c from input to Z and e respectively This script creates a script that removes all letters c and C from input This script reverses its input
+This script displays all users and their home directories, sorted by users.